 Can the minister advise the house how many of the 1,100 Housing Trust homes that have participated in the virtual power plant scheme are located in regional South Australia and in particular the electorate of Frome?

 With your leave, sir, and that of the house, I will explain further.
+Leave granted.